210104-msbi-reston/TeamProgress-P2/README.md

 * Microsoft Power Bi

 ## Getting Started
-There are two options to setup this project.
+There are three options to setup this project.
 The first option involves restoring backups of the Relational Database and the Data Warehouse.
-The second option involves running a script file to setup the schema and then running the SSIS packages to load the database.
+The second option involves executing the SchemaData sql files for the Relational Database and the Data Warehouse.
+The third option involves running script files to setup the schemas and then running the SSIS packages to load the database and data warehouse.

 ### Requirements
 * Ensure SQL Server Management Studio is installed.